 An invitation to submit an application, with details of the information required to support the application, timescales, and the process will be sent to parents no later than 30 November 2021, with a deadline to submit their application and supporting documentation by 14 December 2021.

 Any requests to apply for an Entrance Bursary for academic year starting September 2021 received after 27 November 2020 will be deferred until the second, smaller round of application assessments which will take place during May and early June, with decisions being notified by the middle of June 2021.

 Continuation of an existing Bursary

 Parents of children already awarded Bursaries for the academic year 2021-22 will be emailed by 19 November 2021 inviting them to submit a review application form and supporting paperwork to the Business Manager by 3 December 2021.
 We will share application packs with BAL via their secure SharePoint site in order they have the information available to conduct desktop/telephone reviews.
 These reviews will need to be conducted by 12 January 2022.

-Any applications received after the 4 November 2019 deadline will be deferred until a second Committee meeting to be held early 2020.
+Any applications received after the 18 December deadline will be deferred until a second Committee meeting to be held March/April 2021.